 - Try to keep them as tightly rolled as possible, but do not freak out if they do not look perfect.
 As you add more enchiladas in, you can sort of prop up any oddly shaped ones.
 And remember- they’re going to be covered in sauce and cheese which makes everything better!!

-- I fit four enchiladas on the side lengthwise, and the six others crosswise against the other edge of the casserole dish.
-(See photos)
+- Depending on your casserole dish you may need to fit four enchiladas on the side lengthwise, and the six others crosswise against the other edge of the casserole dish.

-- Pour on the rest of the enchilada sauce covering over them as much as possible.
+- Pour on the rest of the enchilada sauce covering over them as much as possible (photo 4c).

 Bake and Serve the Enchilada Casserole

 Then pop the whole thing in the oven to warm them through.
-This takes about 15 minutes.
-Then add on the cheese and continue baking for another 10 minutes or so just until the cheese is melted and the sauce is bubbling along the edges.
+This takes about 15 minutes. (photo 5a) Then add on the cheese and continue baking for another 10 minutes or so just until the cheese is melted and the sauce is bubbling along the edges. (photo 5b)